Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 • 5 bags of groceries

-The lady I pet sit for lived just down the street from me and had the cutest, most affectionate fur babies, a Papillon dog and a tubby black and white cat.
+The lady I pet sit for lived just down the street from me and had the cutest, most affectionate fur babies.
+One was a Papillon dog and a the other a tubby black and white cat.

 I fell in love right away!

-I felt like all my latent maternal instincts came out over those two weeks, and I spoiled those two animals like mad.
+All my latent maternal instincts came out over those two weeks.
+I spoiled those two animals with affection like mad.

-Staying in a stranger's home was odd at first, but after I cleaned, rearranged things in my own way, and set-up my office, it quickly became comfortable.
+Staying in a stranger's home was odd at first.
+But after I cleaned, temporarily rearranged things in my own way, and set-up my office, it quickly became comfortable.

 And for a bibliophile, it is a true pleasure to have the luxury of time to look through someone's library more thoroughly than the brief spine-gazing stolen in a short visit!

-Luckily for me, the owner had excellent, broad taste in books, and I guiltlessly indulged that one curiosity in her belongings, whereas for everything else I only had a practical appreciation.
+Luckily for me, the owner had an excellent, broad taste in books.
+I guiltlessly indulged that one curiosity in her belongings, whereas for everything else I only had a practical appreciation.

 "Oooh, Williams Sonoma plates, nice!"